top of page

 “Lack of proper garbage disposal system, discharge of garbage into Ganga and its tributaries and uncontrolled activities along the banks of rivers in the name of tourism are the reasons,” Badola added.

-Sharing a gist of the year-long research to measure pollution in the Ganga through fish, Badola said, “A positive relationship was observed between the number of microplastics in fish and their body length, weight and visceral weight, while no association was found between food habit and microplastics accumulation...The side effects of eating these fish by humans will be revealed in the second phase of research.”
+Sharing a gist of the year-long research to measure pollution in the Ganga through fish, Badola said, “A positive relationship was observed between the number of microplastics in fish and their body length, weight and visceral weight, while no association was found between food habit and microplastics accumulation...The second research phase will reveal the side effects of humans eating these fish.”

-R K Jain, General Manager (Ganga river), of the Central government’s Namami Gange project, told this newspaper that out of the total 32 Sewerage Treatment Plants (STPs) in the state, two are set up in Devprayag and five in Rishikesh, which are continuously operational and in progress to control pollution.
+R K Jain, General Manager (Ganga river) of the central government’s Namami Gange project, told this newspaper that out of the 32 Sewerage Treatment Plants (STPs) in the state, two are set up in Devprayag and five in Rishikesh.
+These STPs are continuously operational and are in progress to control pollution.

 Comments